 I always start my meta titles with my main target keyword to get the most SEO value out of it.
 I then try to fit additional keywords into this field where it sounds natural.

 For example, I want this page to rank for these two keyword phrases:

-- how to add keywords to website HTML
+- how to add SEO keywords in HTML

 As you know as a search engine user, the meta description influences your decision on if you want to click on a search result or not.
 So it’s best to include your keyword in this location so the user will consider your listing to be more relevant to their search query.